benmvp/slides/2017/reactrally/fiber.md

 - My name is Ben Ilegbodu
 - Here to talk about Fiber & React 16
 - There's so much hype about Fiber; mythical unicorn to solve all our problems
+- It was announced over a year ago in July 2016

 /////